HOPLAB-LBP/fMRI-task-template/README.md

 ### Parameters

 Most of your experiment parameters will be read externally from the `parameters.txt` file.
 When you conceive your own task, use this document as a checklist for the elements you need to set.
-Here is a detailled description of all the parameters you will find in `parameters.txt` and what they do.
+Here is a detailed description of all the parameters you will find in `parameters.txt` and what they do.

 | Parameter name | Default value | Description |